Omolabake94/CyberSecurity_Bootcamp/HW_13/README.md

 - What is the advantage of a jump box? __A Jump box serves as gateway for access to infrastructure which reduces the size of any potential attack. it is also used to maintain tools for systems__

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __Logs__ and system __metrics__.
-- What does Filebeat watch for? __Filebeat watchs for any information that has been modified and when the modification took place__
-- What does Metricbeat record? __Metricbeat watchs for change in system metrics such has change in cpu usage__

 #### The configuration details of each machine may be found below.